 Students in Years 7 & 8 are placed in non-streamed classes where they are offered a generalised course designed to give them an overview of the major scientific disciplines and a solid foundation in scientific problem solving methods and scientific communication.
 In Years 9 and 10 students are streamed into ability pathways that lead to particular combinations of upper school subjects.

-For 2019 Year 12 WACE (Western Australian Certificate of Education) subjects on offer are Chemistry, Physics and Human Biology.
-In Year 11 the ATAR (Australian Tertiary Admission Rank) Units 1 & 2 are offered in Chemistry and Human Biology are offered.
-These lead to Units 3 & 4 in Year 12 2020 and the WACE examinations.
+Year 12 WACE (Western Australian Certificate of Education) subjects on offer are Chemistry, Physics and Human Biology.
+In Year 11 the ATAR (Australian Tertiary Admission Rank) Units 1 & 2 are offered in Chemistry, Physics and Human Biology.
+These lead to Units 3 & 4 in Year 12 and the WACE examinations.
 All courses are designed to match closely with the Standards authority’s guidelines on assessment and content.

 All Science students have access to state of the art laboratories that are serviced with fume hoods and electronic white boards.
 The computer laboratory ensures that students have immediately access to latest research and developments in the scientific world.

 Students have opportunities to be involved in scientific events like Science Rocks Careers Expo for Years 9/10 and the Year 9 University Camp.
 Many guest speakers are made welcome to further enrich scientific learning.

 Curriculum Leader Science – Steve Bedford